grdbii/riccipy/README.rst

             [E3, -B2, B1, 0]]
   >>> t, x, y, z = symbols('t x y z')

-In the following the Minkowski metric is defined along with the ``Tensor`` object for the electromagnetic tensor using ``em`` for the components.
-Here, the ``symmetry`` keyword in the constructor for the ``Tensor`` object is optional but is used here to declare the tensor as being antisymmetric (refer to sympy's documentation for the ``sympy.tensor.tensor`` module).
+Next, the Minkowski metric is defined along with the ``Tensor`` object for the electromagnetic tensor.
+Here, the ``symmetry`` keyword is optional but is used to declare the electromagnetic tensor as being antisymmetric (refer to sympy's documentation for the ``sympy.tensor.tensor`` module).

 .. code-block:: python